Are Lawnmower Blades Heat Treated?

 Tempered lawnmower blades tend to be hardened, but hardened blades aren’t necessarily tempered.

-For the tempering, the blade is cooled down in natural oil or water to temperatures lower than 390 degrees F. The temperature for hardening can go over 1300 degrees F, but this isn’t the case with tempering.
+For tempering, the blade is cooled down in natural oil or water to temperatures lower than 390 degrees F. The temperature for hardening can go over 1300 degrees F, but this isn’t the case with tempering.

 Tempering mustn’t be done excessively because it will cause the blades to go too soft, more than needed, and as a result, they’ll blunt faster.